EnterpriseDB/tpa/docs/src/platform-aws.md

     ec2_vpc:
       Name: Test

+In this case, the VPC must exist; if you also specify a `cidr`, TPAexec will create the VPC if it does not exist.
+If TPAexec creates a VPC, `tpaexec deprovision` will attempt to remove it, but will leave any pre-existing VPC alone.
+(Think twice before creating new VPCs, because AWS has a single-digit default limit on the number of VPCs per account.)

 If you need more fine-grained matching, or to specify different VPCs in different regions, you can use the expanded form: